 The editors of Government Technology magazine and e.Republic Labs recently named NextRequest to their inaugural GovTech100 list of the most innovative companies focused on government.
 As GovTech mentions, “Something happened to civic tech in 2015.
 It grew up quickly.”
 NextRequest is proud to be part of this growth.

-Whether you call it FOIA, Access to Public Records, or any number of other names, the process of releasing documents from governments to the public can be frustrating and time consuming for all parties.
-NextRequest is a platform that's rethinking that.
+Whether you call it FOIA, Public Records, Open Records, Sunshine or any number of other names, a government's process of releasing information to the public should be easy, repeatable, and measurable.